- Written by Dr.Mehmet Demircioglu

 A third warning sign is when FUE, DHI, Sapphire FUE, or another method is sold like a menu choice.
 The technique should serve the patient.
 The patient should not be pushed into a technique because it is easier to sell.

-I also become cautious when a clinic promises maximum density in a single session, especially for a young patient or one with a weak donor area.
+Be careful when a clinic promises maximum density in a single session, especially for a young patient or one with a weak donor area.
 Dense packing may sound attractive, but density without long-term planning can create future problems.

-Another serious warning sign is the promise of scarless surgery.
+Another warning sign is the promise of scarless surgery.
 FUE can heal beautifully when performed well, but it still removes follicles from the donor area.
 It is not magic, and it is not without consequences.

 These are some of the same concerns I discuss when explaining the red flags of Turkish hair mills.
 The issue is not Turkey itself.
 The issue is any clinic, in any country, that treats surgery like a production line.